Nicotine for Long COVID update December 21, 2024:

 Conclusion

-The results of this retrospective evaluation indicate that nicotine may provide significant symptom improvement for some Long COVID patients.
 While these findings are encouraging, further research, including large-scale randomized controlled trials, is needed to confirm the effectiveness of nicotine for Long COVID and explore the optimal dosage and treatment duration.

 We hope this evaluation contributes to the growing knowledge of potential treatments for Long COVID patients and that future research will provide more clarity on the role of nicotine in managing this debilitating condition.